AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/24-q4-release-activity/24-q4-administrator-enhancements.md

 >[!NOTE]
 >
->Preview release: August 12, 2024; Production for fast release: With the 24.9 release (September 12, 2024); Production for quarterly release: TBD
+>Preview release: ~~August 12, 2024~~; Production for fast release: N/A; Production for quarterly release: N/A
 >
->_This feature is part of a phased release and will be available to a limited number of customers in September.
-It will remain in the Preview environment for an extended time while we gather feedback._
+>_This feature has been removed from Preview and will not be released with any future releases._

 A "Layout" button on the custom form designer allows you to choose from a two- or three-column working area.
 The original form designer uses three columns and the field settings are displayed in the far right column.
 If you select two columns, the field settings are displayed next to the field library in the far left column.